How to Avoid SAM.gov Registration Scams

 - Attach Only High-Quality Documents On SAM.gov

-Signs of a Scam Related to SAM Registration
+Signs of a Scam Related to your SAM Account

 The first scam you need to be on the lookout for is correspondence that looks official but isn’t.
-If your entity registration is public, many scammers can pull information from SAM.gov such as your Unique Entity Identifier (UEI), CAGE Code, registration expiration date, and points of contact, all of which can bolster the authentic look of an email.
+If your entity registration is public, many scammers can pull information from SAM.gov, such as your Unique Entity Identifier (UEI), Commercial and Government Entity (CAGE) Code, registration expiration date, and points of contact, all of which can bolster the authentic look of an email.
 However, if it is not from a .gov email address, it is a scam and should be deleted.

 Additionally, many scams will offer a fee in order to quickly process your SAM or complete your SAM registration on your behalf.
 However, registering your SAM or updating your SAM is a totally free process and you should not be paying to update it.
 Likewise, companies that offer to register your SAM registration for free are also unable to update SAM on your behalf.
 Only individuals within the company are authorized to register and update that company’s SAM.

-As the central repository for federal contractor information, terms, and conditions, you should see your entity’s SAM registration as a legal document.
+As the central repository for federal contractor information, terms, and conditions, you should view your entity’s SAM registration as a legal document.
 As such, be very careful before allowing an outside entity access to your SAM registration.
 Since SAM.gov contains your financial information, you want to ensure that this information does not fall into the wrong hands.
-As tempting as it may be given the headaches that renewing your SAM registration can cause, it is usually best to take care of renewing your SAM registration internally.
+As tempting as it may be, it is usually best to take care of renewing your SAM registration internally.

-If you have any questions about SAM.gov registration and its implications on federal contracting opportunities, such as what you will need to include in your SAM registration to apply for a GSA Schedule, please reach out to Winvale and we would be happy to help you figure it out.
+Your GSA Schedule consultant can also help you with your annual SAM renewal.
+If you have questions about SAM.gov registration or how it affects your federal contracting opportunities, such as the GSA Schedule, please reach out to Winvale, and we would be happy to help you.